neptunepenguin/ehdocbot/README.md

 Copyright (C) 2017 Neptune Penguin

-This file is part of `eh-docbot`.
+This file is part of `eh_docbot`.

-`eh-docbot` is free software; you can redistribute and/or modify all or parts of it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+`eh_docbot` is free software; you can redistribute and/or modify all or parts of it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-`eh-docbot` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+`eh_docbot` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.